Grow Up: The Basics of How to Create a Thriving Urban Vertical Garden

 There are endless creative ways to create a vertical garden!
 Here are a few options you can consider based on your space:

-• Pre-made kits: These are ready -to-go and come in various styles like wall-mounted pockets or stacking pots.
-Epic Gardening offers a great stackable vertical tower by Gardening that allows you to stack up to seven pots!
+Pre-made kits: These are ready-to-go and come in various styles, like wall-mounted pockets or stacking pots.

-• DIY Pallet Planter: Grab a wooden pallet, cover the back with landscape fabric, and plant directly into the gaps.
-This is a very inexpensive way to build a living wall In your favorite sunny spot.
-Pallets Easy to find and usually free so the only thing you would be paying for the soil plants and landscape fabric.
+DIY Pallet Planter: Grab a wooden pallet, cover the back with landscape fabric, and plant directly into the gaps.
+This is a very inexpensive way to build a living wall in your favorite sunny spot.
+Pallets are Easy to find and usually free, so the only things you would be paying for are the soil plants and landscape fabric.

-• Trellises: Great for climbing plants like cucumbers or peas that can be bought or easily made.
-Trellises can be great ways to add a piece of art to your garden as well.
-Terrasculpture and Seattle urban Farm company offer beautiful trellises that can be mounted on a wall or simply placed in the garden.
+Trellises: These are great for climbing plants like cucumbers or peas, and they can be bought or easily made.
+Trellises can also be great ways to add a piece of art to your garden.
+Terrasculpture and Seattle Urban Farm Company offer beautiful trellises that can be mounted on a wall or simply placed in the garden.

 Grow up!

-Epic Gardening offers a great stackable vertical tower by Gardening that allows you to stack up to seven pots!
-This is a simple option for growing a variety of fruits, veggies, and herbs in a small space.
-Follow the link to the left for this and plenty of other gardening products from Epic.
+Epic Gardening offers a great stackable vertical tower by Greenstalk Garden that allows you to stack up to seven pots!
+This is a simple option for growing various fruits, veggies, and herbs in a small space.
+Follow the link above for this and plenty of other gardening products from Epic.

 3. Select the Right Plants

-So now that you know why vertical gardens are such a good idea let get to the fun stuff, choosing the plants!
+So now that you know why vertical gardens are such a good idea, let’s get to the fun stuff: choosing the plants!
 Consider what you love to eat, the amount of sunlight you have, and how much care each plant needs.
 Here are some easy options:

 • Herbs: Basil, oregano, thyme